Donald C. Dobbins

-Donald Claude Dobbins (March 20, 1878 – February 14, 1943) was a U.S. Representative from Illinois.
+Donald Claude Dobbins (March 20, 1878 – February 14, 1943) was an American lawyer and politician who served two terms as a U.S. Representative from Illinois from 1933 to 1937.

+Early life and education

 Born on a farm near Dewey, Illinois, Dobbins attended public school, the University of Illinois Urbana-Champaign, Dixon Business College, and George Washington University.
 He then worked as a stenographer from 1900–1906, later working as a post office inspector from 1906–1909.
 He studied law and was admitted to the bar in 1909, commencing practice in Champaign, Illinois.

+Political career

 He served as delegate to the Democratic National Convention at Philadelphia in 1936.

+Congress

 Dobbins was elected as a Democrat to the Seventy-third and Seventy-fourth Congresses (March 4, 1933 – January 3, 1937).
-He was not a candidate for renomination in 1936, so he resumed his practice of law.
+He was not a candidate for renomination in 1936.

+Later career and death

+After leaving Congress, he resumed his practice of law.

 He died in Champaign, Illinois, February 14, 1943 and was interred in Mount Hope Cemetery.